medpay or medical payments

 1. Get Medical Attention Immediately

-Your health comes first.
-Whether your injuries seem minor or severe, it’s crucial to:
+Whether your injuries seem minor or severe, you need to:

 • Visit the emergency room, urgent care, or your doctor as soon as possible.